 Qutub Minar is one of the significant parts of Qutub Complex which is located in Delhi, India.
-Listed on the UNESCO World Heritage Site, the minaret is 73m high and is decorated in Arabic inscriptions.
+Listed on the UNESCO World Heritage Site, the minaret is 73 m high and is decorated in Arabic inscriptions.
 It is a five-storeyed building with a staircase that has a total of 379 steps.
-The construction of the Islamic tower started in 1192 by Qutub-ud-din-Aibak and later, other storeys were added by several other rulers.
-Apart from Qutub Minar, the Qutub Complex also has several minarets like Iron Pillar, Alai Darwaza, etc. to attract the tourists.
+The construction of the Islamic tower started in 1192 by Qutub-Ud-din-Aibak and later, other storeys were added by several other rulers.
+Apart from Qutub Minar, the Qutub Complex also has several minarets like Iron Pillar, Alai Darwaza, etc. to attract tourists.

-The Minar was the idea of Qutub-ud-din-Aibak who was also the founder of Delhi Sultanate in 1199.
-It was initially a one storey monument, named Qutub Minar.
+The Minar was the idea of Qutub-Ud-din-Aibak who was also the founder of Delhi Sultanate in 1199.
+It was initially a one-storey monument, named Qutub Minar.
 The name of the minaret was kept after Qutub-ud-din-Aibak.
-Then, it was handed over to Shamsuddin IItumish, the successor and son-in-law of Qutub-ud-din-Aibak.
+Then, it was handed over to Shamsuddin IItumish, the successor and son-in-law of Qutub-Ud-din-Aibak.
 He was the one who got its construction completed, adding three storeys by 1220.
-But, struck by lightning, the top storey destroyed and then was repaired by Firoz Shah Tuglaq.
+But, struck by lightning, the top storey was destroyed and then was repaired by Firoz Shah Tuglaq.
 Sher Shah Suri, later, added one more storey to the monument during his rule.

-Tomb of Imam Zamin.
 It is the tomb of a Sufi saint who came to Delhi from Turkestan.
 This is absolutely an aesthetic delight located in the Qutub Minar Complex.
-A small mausoleum that is located in front of Alai Darwaza.
+A small mausoleum is located in front of Alai Darwaza.

-Iltutmish's Tomb.
-The tomb is built in the remembrance of Shams Ud-Din Iltutmish who was the third ruler of the Mamluk dynasty of Delhi.
+The tomb is built in remembrance of Shams Ud-Din Iltutmish who was the third ruler of the Mamluk dynasty of Delhi.

-Mehrauli Archeological Park.
-Spread over 200 acres in Mehrauli, Delhi, Mehrauli Archaeological Park comprises Tomb of Balban.
-Another historical site that is great to explore.
+Spread over 200 acres in Mehrauli, Delhi, Mehrauli Archaeological Park comprises the Tomb of Balban - another historical site that is great to explore.

-Buzzaria Dukaan.
 Do you like shopping for ethnic things?
 Get a collection of quirky, traditional Indian products at Buzzaria Dukaan.
 It is surrounded by different food joints that will simply leave your taste buds titillating.
-Here, you will find desi attires, antique jewellery, cosmetics, lamps, gift items and whatnot.
+Here, you will find desi attires, antique jewelry, cosmetics, lamps, gift items, and whatnot.

 The historical site remains open all days a week.
 Though, it will be more convenient to visit in the winter, between October and March.